 Fourth corner.
 Physically, it’s where four states in the U.S. come together at one singular point.
 Symbolically, it’s where the four great rivers in China come together as one.
 Or, it could be the cycle of life during the four seasons of the year.

 For Trixie Whitley, it’s a metaphor for trying to find balance and belonging from the songs that make up her scintillating debut album, Fourth Corner.

 Trixie Whitley burst into public consciousness in 2011 as the lead singer of Black Dub, super-producer Daniel Lanois’ (U2, Bob Dylan) project, blowing people away with a voice and presence beyond her now-25 years.
 And it’s that voice: an emotional, blues-drenched instrument that ranges from a lilting slap to a knock-you-backwards uppercut.

-With the Black Dub shows, countless solo gigs in New York and Europe, and buzz-building performances at festivals like Bonnaroo, SXSW, and Celebrate Brooklyn, Whitley has become one of the most talked about new artists of 2012.
-In November/December 2012, she embarked on her first solo U.S. tour, and currently continues to tour Europe and the US in anticipation of Fourth Corner’s 2013 release.
+In November/December 2012, she embarked on her first solo U.S. tour, and currently continues to tour Europe and the US in support of Fourth Corner’.